ashish-ck/git-account-registration-plugin-spinnaker/README.md

    The above command will produce a zip file, `git-account-registration-plugin-spinnaker/git-account-registration-plugin/build/distributions/git-account-registration-plugin*.zip`.
 3. Publish the release at GitHub site and update `plugins.json` with the URL of plugin zip. or Copy the zip file to Clouddriver plugin directory.
 Defaults to `/opt/clouddriver/plugins`.
 This directory can be specified by the `plugins-root-path` configuration property.
-4. Enable the plugin by placing the following in [Clouddriver profile](https://spinnaker.io/reference/halyard/custom/#custom-profiles)
+4. Enable the plugin by placing the following in Clouddriver [profile](https://spinnaker.io/reference/halyard/custom/#custom-profiles).

 ### Setup